 German Astronomer Joins Middle Division Students for Virtual Learning Experience

-Recently, German Astronomer, Antonio D’Isanto, a postdoctoral researcher at the Heidelberg Institute for Theoretical Studies in Heidelberg, Germany joined the entire MHS eight-grade class for an out of this world lesson.
+Recently, German Astronomer, Antonio D’Isanto, a postdoctoral researcher at the Heidelberg Institute for Theoretical Studies in Heidelberg, Germany joined the entire MHS eight-grade class as a guest speaker for an out of this world lesson.
 “A trip across the Galaxy: The search for exoplanets” took our students on a journey into space to study stars and planets.
 They learned about how we can find exoplanets, what’s needed on a planet to sustain life, and even used gaming technology to simulate walking on an exoplanet.

 “I love studying exoplanets,” he said.
 “It’s challenging, it’s complicated, but you meet so many interesting people from around the world.
 You have the feeling of a community that is alive!
 We are all trying to gain knowledge from the unknown to discover, from the universe, things that no one has seen before.
 That is exciting!”